josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 There's a finite limit to how often you can do a bad job quickly before it starts costing more than slowing down would have.
 How many fast, cheap iteration cycles will you burn through before it would've been more efficient to just do it slowly and methodically from the start?

+But this is all assuming AI actually speeds up the iteration loop in the first place.

+### The iteration loop

-But this is all assuming AI actually speeds up the iteration loop in the first place—and while that seems like a sound theory on paper, there's reason to believe it might not always be the case in practice.
+While the idea that AI lets you iterate more quickly seems like a sound theory on paper, there's reason to believe it might not always work out that way in practice.

-Why?
-Because you're moving faster _before_ the point you realize it's not worth further iteration...but that point moves _later in the process_.
+Yes, you're moving faster _before_ the point you realize it's not worth going further and you move on to the next iteration...but that point moves _later in the process_.

-Previously, you would've paused before going too far—say, before implementing the login system—because you would've stopped to consider whether it was worthwhile to invest so much time and effort.
+Previously, you might've stopped before taking on too much—say, before implementing the login system—because you would've paused to consider whether it was worthwhile to invest so much time and effort.
 You might have decided it wasn't.
+Every addition comes with a cost, and so you get a natural chance to reevaluate, and potentially discover when things aren't working and it's time to move on.

-But when using AI, because that investment is far more trivial, you'll likely just keep going a lot longer than you would have otherwise—maybe even past the point where the initial gains are a wash.
+But when using AI, because that investment is far more trivial, you'll likely just keep going a lot longer than you would have otherwise—maybe even past the point where the initial gains become a wash.

 <CalloutPlusQuote>